Sburgin22/CST-150/README.md

-# CST-150
+# CST-150 Activity 11
-Repository to hold projects for CST-150
+A dice rolling program that creates a dice class.
+Rolls two dice and displays how many attempts it took to get "snake eyes"